 Following the incident, CMA CGM shared details of the incident with all ships in its fleet and then, in 2024, an article was published in the CMA CGM Group monthly quality safety, security and environment management report.
 This article was directed to company designated persons ashore and briefly outlined the incident and the misconfiguration of the pump bypass valve as the likely cause.

-In order to address the safety issue, CMA CGM further has advised the ATSB that its fleetwide ‘steering gear failure’ procedure has been amended and titled as the ‘emergency steering procedure’.
-The amended draft procedure defines emergency steering and clearly outlines the change of steering control from the navigation bridge to the steering gear room.
-The draft procedure is to be assessed by the company’s technical committee before it is finalised for an expected fleetwide implementation in March 2025.
+CMA CGM further advised the ATSB that the ‘steering gear failure’ procedure (Engine-650) was rewritten as the ‘emergency steering procedure’ and was to be assessed by the company technical committee with expected release fleetwide in March 2025.
+The proposed procedure defines emergency steering and clearly outlines the change of steering control from the navigation bridge to the steering gear room.